Problem of the Week

 2. Practical understanding, as demonstrated by the ability to solve appropriate word problems in the sciences, in engineering and in the social sciences.

-The Math Help Room, located in Whitney Hall Room 231 and 233, is staffed by some of the instructors and is open during most business hours.
-Students can walk in any time it's staffed and can ask questions of any of the instructors there, not just their own instructor.
-The Help Room schedule is found here http://www.math.binghamton.edu/dept/ugrad/help_room.html
+The Math Help Room, located in Whitney Hall Room 235, is staffed by the instructors who teach the course and is open during most business hours.
+Students can walk in any time it's staffed and ask questions of any of the instructors there, not just their own instructor.
+Click here for the Help Room Schedules.

 There is free tutoring offered though University Tutoring Services.
 All information regarding tutoring can be found here http://www.binghamton.edu/clt/tutoring-services/index.html